List of Sri Lanka Twenty20 International cricket records: Most career runs

 A run is the basic means of scoring in cricket.
 A run is scored when the batsman hits the ball with his bat and with his partner runs the length of 22 yards of the pitch.

 India's Rohit Sharma has scored the most runs in T20Is with 4,231.
 Second is Babar Azam of Pakistan with 4,223 ahead of Virat Kohli from India in third with 4,188.
-Kusal Perera is the leading Sri Lankan batsmen on this list.
+Pathum Nissanka is the leading Sri Lankan batsmen on this list.